SODA2023No64/No64/MAX-SATBig/readme.md

-This file is to compute FSOS of MAX-SAT when zhe number of variables is  not to large, which could write down a symbolic function of it.
+This file is to compute FSOS of MAX-SAT when the number of variables is large, which cant write down the symbolic function.